paulthewalton/autodeploy/README.md

 $ cd /home/username/repos
 ```

-If the script was unable to create that folder, (very possible), create it yourself
+If the script was unable to create that folder, create it yourself:

 ```shell
 $ mkdir /home/username/repos && cd /home/username/repos